Willyb15/Data-Science-Python/Week4/day8_class_cont/classes_cont_lecture.md

 ### Using Classes Pragmatically

-One question that comes up frequently in languages like Python that don't fall into a single [paradigm](https://en.wikipedia.org/wiki/Programming_paradigm) is learning when to use the different features of the language.
+One question that comes up frequently in languages like Python that don't fall into a single [paradigm](https://en.wikipedia.org/wiki/Programming_paradigm)(such as functional or OOP) is learning when to use the different features of the language.
 As applied to our current circumstance, when should we be making classes instead of just using functions?

-Part of the confusion in answering this question frequently stems from an incomplete understanding OOP's purpose in life, to take advantage of the ideas of inheritance, encapsulation and polymorphism.With this in mind let's discuss classes at a high level and see what kinds of problem attributes lend themselves to being solved with functions, procedurally, vs with OOP.
+Part of the confusion in answering this question frequently stems from an incomplete understanding OOP's purpose in life - to take advantage of inheritance, encapsulation and polymorphism.
+With this in mind, let's discuss classes at a high level, and see what kinds of problems lend themselves to being solved with functions (e.g. procedurally) vs. with OOP.

-Similarly to one of the motivations for functions, abstraction, we see the idea of encapsulation espoused by OOP.
-Encapsulation is very much like abstraction in that it hides implementation details; however, with it we see the distinction that many functions, abstractions, can be bundled up together in a class.
-In addition we also see anther aspect of abstraction introduced, abstraction of the data itself.
-While we can instantiate a class with whatever properties we dictate, often these will specify the nature of the data (though sometimes it wont), we have the bundled methods that act on the data which are designed to keep us from caring about the exact state of that data.
-Sometimes this can be good and sometimes not so much.
+Similar to one of the motivations for functions, **abstraction**, we see the idea of **encapsulation** espoused by OOP.
+Encapsulation is very much like abstraction in that it hides implementation details; however, with it we see the distinction that many functions can be bundled up together in a class.
+In addition, we also see anther aspect of abstraction introduced - abstraction of the data itself.
+While we can instantiate a class with whatever properties we dictate, often these will specify the nature of the data (though sometimes it wont).
+We then have our bundled methods that act on the data,  and these methods are designed to keep us from caring about the exact state of that data.
+Sometimes this can be good, and sometimes not so much.

 Consider an example.
-You have a dictionary with keys as country names and values as list of all historical presidents for that country.
+You have a dictionary with keys as country names and values as a list of all historical presidents for that country.
 You want to have the ability to see what presidents names start with a given letter.
 You could easily write a function for this.
-Maybe it looks like:
+Maybe it looks like the following:

 ```python
 def presidents_by_letter(country_pres_dict, letter):